Sir George Cuscaden

-He studied at Dublin University, Edinburgh University and in London attaining medical qualifications which led him to a position as ship’s surgeon with the Royal African Mail and later on one of the ships running between Liverpool and New York for the White Line.
+He studied at Dublin University, Edinburgh University and in London attaining medical qualifications which led him to a position as ship’s surgeon with the Royal African Mail and later on one of the ships running between Liverpool and New York for the White Star Line.

 In 1882, Cuscaden became transport-surgeon with the British military in the Anglo-Egyptian conflict afterwards becoming Colonial Surgeon at Dominica in the West Indies.
 In Dominica he became ill and returned to Ireland where, on the advice of the doctor at the Colonial Office, he resigned his West Indian post.

 Cuscaden came to Australia in the mid 1880s , perhaps spending some time in Adelaide where he married Alice King at St Andrew’s Church, Walkerville on 25 August 1886.
 That same year he came to Port Melbourne and set up practice in Bay Street.

 He took a great interest in local affairs and was elected to Port Melbourne Council in 1893, serving as Mayor in 1896-97, his final year on Council.
 Cuscaden was also a magistrate at the Port Melbourne Court and in the early part of the 20th Century was the Health Officer for the town.
 Around 1906, he left Port Melbourne and moved his practice to Collins Street, Melbourne.

 In 1912, he was elected to Melbourne City Council unopposed and served as Councillor and then Alderman, from 1929, until his death.